Building Merrill Together

 The Building Merrill Together initiative, co-supported by T.B.
 Scott Free Library, the Interactivity Foundation (IF), and the Wisconsin Institute for Public Policy & Service (WIPPS), aims to stir government, business, and the general public to positively change Merrill through information and discussion, and by creating an open and transparent environment for change.

-- The AAC has held quarterly meetings at the T. B. Scott Free Library Community Room in August and November of 2017 with the next two meetings scheduled for February and May of 2018.
+The Aware & Active Citizens have quarterly meetings at the T. B. Scott Free Library in the Community Room.
 During these meetings, each organization/agency representative reports on current projects and initiatives with a question and answer Session as part of each presentation.
 Lunch is provided on a rotating basis by participating organizations and agencies with a chance for Informal networking during lunch.
-Quarterly Meeting minutes are provided for each participant via email by the WIPPS Outreach Consultant.
+The most recent Quarterly Meeting Minutes are provided for each participant via email by the Online Presence Manager (email@example.com).

 Citizens have chosen to form Action Teams to develop and implement action plans for addressing issues of interest.
 Each Citizen Action Team reports back to the Aware and Active Citizens group at the Quarterly Meetings.

 YOUNG PEOPLE ACTION COMMITTEE (YPAC)